-CSU, San Bernardino participates in the Federal Direct Loan Programs through the Department of Education.
-Students, who are undergraduate, teacher credential and graduate students, enrolled at least half-time are eligible to borrow.
+CSU San Bernardino participates in the Federal Direct Loan Programs through the Department of Education.
+Students who are undergraduate, teacher credential and graduate students, enrolled at least half-times are eligible to borrow.

 Although a Direct Loan is a convenient source of additional funding for education, it is a loan that will be repaid with interest.
 It is important to budget and borrow carefully: